 - 5 stars: “… this recording convinced [Pepper] that emotion was the paramount impulse of jazz performance… a diamond of recorded jazz history.”

-The best pressings have all the Tubey Magic of the best black label originals, without their even worse vinyl and bloated bass.
+This one has all the Tubey Magic of the best black label originals, without their bad vinyl and bloated bass.
 We get black label original Contemporary pressings in from time to time, but few of them are mastered right and most never make it to the site.

 Some are pure muck.
 Some have bloated bass that is hard to believe.
 Don’t buy into that record collecting slash audiophile canard that Original Equals Better.
 That’s pure BS.
 It just doesn’t work that way, and anyone with two good ears, two good speakers and a decent-sized record collection should know better. (more…)